Kingdom of Italy (Napoleonic): Local administration

 The administrative system of the Kingdom was firstly drawn by a law on 8 June 1805.
-The state was divided, following the French system, in 14 départements, the twelve ones inherited from the republican era plus Adda (Sondrio) and Adige (Verona).
-The chief of the department, the prefect, was the State's representative in each province, improved the administrative decisions of the central government, controlled the local authorities, led of the police and, differently from the republican era, had all the executive powers in its territory.
-The local legislative body was the General Council, composed by the representatives of the communes.
+The state was divided, following the French system, into 14 départements; the twelve inherited from the republican era, plus Adda (Sondrio) and Adige (Verona).
+The chief of the department, the prefect, was the State's representative in each province, improved the administrative decisions of the central government, controlled the local authorities, led the police and, differently from the republican era, had all the executive powers in its territory.
+The local legislative body was the General Council, composed by the representatives of the comunes.

 The departments were divided in districts, equivalent to the French arrondissements.
 The chief of the district was the vice-prefect, which had similar powers to the prefect, but over a smaller area.
-The local legislative body was the District Council, composed by eleven members.
-The districts were divided, as in France, in cantons, seats of Tax collectors and Justices of the peace.
+The local legislative body was the District Council, composed of eleven members.
+The districts were divided, as in France, into cantons, seats of Tax collectors and Justices of the peace.

-The cantons were divided in communes.
-The communes had a City Council (Consiglio Comunale) of fifteen, thirty or forty members, chosen by the king or the prefect depending by the commune size.
+The cantons were divided into comunes.
+The comunes had a City Council (Consiglio Comunale) of fifteen, thirty or forty members, chosen by the king or the prefect, depending on the comune size.
 The Council elected two, four or six Elders for the ordinary administration, helped by a City Secretary.
-The chief of biggest communes was the royal Podestà, when in smaller communes there was a prefectoral Mayor.
+The chief of biggest comunes were the royal Podestà, when in smaller comunes there was a prefectoral Mayor.
 All the city offices were held only by owners and traders, and the leadership of the owners was assured.

 During the kingdom's life, the administrative system of the State changed for domestic and international reasons.
-Following the defeat of Austria and the Treaty of Pressburg, Napoleon annexed to Italy the territory of former Republic of Venice, as announced on 30 March 1806, and ratified on 1 May.
-Seven new departments were created, six in the Venetian mainland, and one in Istria (Capodistria), whereas Dalmatia received special institutions led by the General Provider Mr. Dandolo, and maintained its own laws.
-On 14 July 1807, the government passed a decree that reduced the number of the communes.
+Following the defeat of Austria and the Treaty of Pressburg, Napoleon annexed to Italy the territory of the former Republic of Venice, as announced on 30 March 1806, and ratified on 1 May.
+Seven new departments were created, six in the Venetian mainland, and one in Istria (Capodistria).
+Dalmatia received special institutions led by the General Provider Mr. Dandolo, and maintained its own laws.
+On 14 July 1807, the government passed a decree that reduced the number of comunes.
 Following the dissolution of the Papal States, the kingdom was extended along the Adriatic coast, and on 20 April 1808, three new departments were established.
-The final territorial change came in action on 10 June 1810, when, as announced by Napoleon on previous 28 May, Italy lost Istria and the never fully incorporated Dalmatia, gaining as reward all the southern Tirol up to the city of Bolzano, creating the 24th and last department: Haut Adige.
+The final territorial change came into effect on 10 June 1810, when, as announced by Napoleon previously on 28 May, Italy lost Istria and the never fully incorporated Dalmatia, gaining as reward all the southern Tirol up to the city of Bolzano, creating the 24th and last department: Haut Adige.